dotnet/csharpstandard/standard/basic-concepts.md

 Ordinarily, the declared accessibility ([§7.5.2](basic-concepts.md#752-declared-accessibility)) of a method is determined by the access modifiers ([§15.3.6](classes.md#1536-access-modifiers)) specified in its declaration, and similarly the declared accessibility of a type is determined by the access modifiers specified in its declaration.
 In order for a given method of a given type to be callable, both the type and the member shall be accessible.
 However, the application entry point is a special case.
 Specifically, the execution environment can access the application’s entry point regardless of its declared accessibility and regardless of the declared accessibility of its enclosing type declarations.

-When the entry point method has a return type of `System.Threading.Tasks.Task` or `System.Threading.Tasks.Task<int>`, the compiler synthesizes a synchronous entry-point method that calls the corresponding `Main` method.
+When the entry point method has a return type of `System.Threading.Tasks.Task` or `System.Threading.Tasks.Task<int>`, a compiler shall synthesize a synchronous entry-point method that calls the corresponding `Main` method.
 The synthesized method has parameters and return types based on the `Main` method:

 - The parameter list of the synthesized method is the same as the parameter list of the `Main` method
 - If the return type of the `Main` method is `System.Threading.Tasks.Task`, the return type of the synthesized method is `void`